 The School has nominated Child Safety Leaders to support the School's Child Safety program.
-Child Safety Leaders play a key role in embedding the School's child safe culture, raising awareness of child safety issues, and managing child safety concerns.
+Child Safety Leaders have received additional training and play a key role in embedding the School's child safe culture and ensuring the School's obligations are met.
+Their duties include raising awareness of child safety issues and managing child safety concerns.